GeanMilhore/GeanMilhore/README.md

 - 🔭 I’m currently working on Supera Inovação e Tecnologia.
 - 🌱 I’m currently learning Containers and Virtualization.

-🛸 I am currently interested in the entire software development process, both its application in code and the structure in which it will be supported, so my studies are currently focused on becoming a hybrid between fullstack and devops.
+🛸 I'm interested in the entire software development process, both its application in code and the structure in which it will be supported, so my studies are currently focused on becoming a hybrid between fullstack and devops.

 <h1> ⚡ GitHub Stats <br><br>
 <div align="center" >